yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

 .. rubric:: Source Location
    :name: source-location-qspi

+.. ifconfig:: CONFIG_part_variant in ('AM437X', 'AM57X')

-The source file for the QSPI driver can be found at: drivers/spi/spi-ti-qspi.c under Linux kernel source tree.
+   The source file for the QSPI driver can be found at:
+   :file:`drivers/spi/spi-ti-qspi.c` under Linux kernel source tree.

-OSPI driver is at: drivers/spi/spi-cadence-quadspi.c under Linux kernel source tree.
+OSPI driver is at: :file:`drivers/spi/spi-cadence-quadspi.c` under Linux kernel source tree.
 This driver also supports QSPI version of the same IP.

 .. rubric:: Kernel Configuration Options